COURSE GUIDE

 Is this course for you?

-The Certificate is perfect for people who are wanting to start a career as an Early Childhood Educator, as well as for those who are already working in the area but who need to formalise their qualifications in order to take the next step in their career.
+This Certificate is perfect for people who are wanting to start a career as an Early Childhood Educator, as well as for those who are already working in the sector but who need to formalise their qualifications in order to take the next step in their career.

 What you will learn